 For suspected immune-related adverse reactions, adequate evaluation should be performed to confirm aetiology or exclude other causes.
 Based on the severity of the adverse reaction, Opdualag should be withheld and corticosteroids administered.
 If immunosuppression with corticosteroids is used to treat an adverse reaction, a taper of at least 1 month duration should be initiated upon improvement.
 Rapid tapering may lead to worsening or recurrence of the adverse reaction.
 Non-corticosteroid immunosuppressive therapy should be added if there is worsening or no improvement despite corticosteroid use.

+In patients with pre-existing autoimmune disease (AID), data from observational studies suggest that the risk of immune-mediated adverse reactions following immune-checkpoint inhibitor therapy may be increased as compared with the risk in patients without pre-existing AID.
+In addition, flares of the underlying AID were frequent, but the majority were mild and manageable.
+However, data specific to the combination of nivolumab and relatlimab are scarce.

 Opdualag should not be resumed while the patient is receiving immunosuppressive doses of corticosteroids or other immunosuppressive therapy.
 Prophylactic antibiotics may be used to prevent opportunistic infections in patients receiving immunosuppressive therapy.